 And of course, during that time, my relationship with the Lord was non-existent because at that point, I felt like I didn’t trust him and I was angry.
 I didn’t want anything to do with it.
 That he didn’t love me enough to give me a husband and children.
 By the time I was 35, knowing that most women go through menopause and are unable to bear children in their forties.

 So, that was hard.
 Sometimes, the life that I’ve lived is great.
 I’ve gotten to do so many things as a single woman.
 I’ve gotten to explore.
-I had gotten to travel and have had so many different experiences that I would not have had if I had been married in kid and had kids.
+I had gotten to travel and have had so many different experiences that I would not have had if I had been married and had kids.
 Maybe I would have, I don’t know.
 But at that point, I was just done with being a good girl and following the rules and thinking that, you know, God blesses you and honors you.
-I think if I were to put it into different words, I was trying to make myself follow this God.
-In order to get the blessing.
+I think if I were to put it into different words, I was trying to make myself follow this God in order to get the blessing.
 And so, in other words, it wasn’t really about knowing God or trusting him.

 It was about I’m going to do this.
 So in the end I get this and ultimately that work.
 So for a small little time, I said I’m not dating anyone else.
 At the time I did have a dating coach, just because I was like, if I’m going to be dating and dating on an app, I might need some extra advice.